 Economic Damages: Economic damages cover current and future medical expenses, lost wages, and loss of future earning potential.

-Babin Law May Be Able to Assist With Your Ohio Zantac Claim
+Babin Law, LLC May Be Able to Assist With Your Columbus Zantac Claim

-Babin Law, LLC has extensive experience in Columbus, Ohio product defect and personal injury claims.
+Babin Law, LLC has extensive experience in Columbus product defect and personal injury claims.
 If retained, we will fight to try to get you the best possible outcome.
 We will work hard to ensure justice is served.

 Don’t let big businesses get away with releasing unsafe products on the market.
-Call Babin Law to schedule a free evaluation.
+Contact Babin Law, LLC to schedule a free evaluation.
 If you have been injured, we want to help you fight to get the compensation you deserve.